zenvisjr/p2p-distributed-file-sharing-system/readme.md

 ```
 Run each of the above command in different terminal and it will start 3 clients with ports `8081`, `8082`, `8083`.
 NOTE: Make sure to use different ports for each client.

+The client will:

+* Query the load balancer for the best tracker.
+* Connect to that tracker for all file-sharing commands.

 Each client listens on its own `<PORT>` for incoming P2P chunk transfers.
 You can change ther `<IP>` and `<PORT>` to any valid IP and PORT.